YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 **-FILE**

 Specifies that the argument is a file-name for a single database file.
 The -FILE qualifier is incompatible with the REGION qualifier.
-If the rundown parameter consists of a list of files, the command only operates on the first item in the list.
+If the rundown parameter consists of a list of files, the command only operates on the first item on the list.

 Incompatible with: -REGION